MichelDev2005/supportboard-translate/README.md

-# supportboard-translate
+# zdesktranslate
-Focused on language translation within the supportboard.
+Focused on language translation within the ZDesk.